LedgerHQ/btchip-python/README.md

 Getting started
 ---------------

-  * Check out the repository
+  * Check out the repository.
   * Compile cython-hidapi
   * Create a symmetric key to encrypt the private keys (context key)
   * Try a few samples
   * Modify your favorite client to support it

+You can pull the repository dependency to cython-hidapi with

+          git submodule update --init

 Linux users : you'll need to add a new udev rule to access the dongle from a non root account